Taxes & Utilities

 Utility bills and Property Tax Notices will now be combined into one invoice for residential property owners (single homes).
 Please expect to find your Utilities amount on the Property Tax Notice for 2015.
 This move will help to streamline operations, increase efficiencies and reduce administrative costs at the District of Squamish.

 - The new combined Property Tax Notice and Utilities bill will itemize the Water, Sewer and Solid Waste Utilities fees for 2015.

-- Property Taxes remain due on July 2, 2015 without penalty.
-Utilities are due upon receipt, and must be paid by December 31, 2015 to avoid interest.
+- Property Taxes remain due on July 2, 2015.
+Utilities are due upon receipt and must be paid by December 31, 2015 to avoid interest.

 As in all municipalities, property taxes and utilities are the primary source of funding for the District of Squamish.
 Under the Community Charter, municipalities may recover part or all of the cost of providing services by levying taxes against properties.
 District staff and Council work diligently to ensure core services are maintained while supporting other important initiatives and service improvements the community wants and needs.
 It is of primary importance to us that residents receive good value for their tax dollar.
 Learn more about the 2014 budget.